mikewebbtech/mikewebbtech-blog/2018/2018-06-15-infiniband-equipment.md

 ---
 title: eBay Score of the Century
 date: 2018-06-15T03:09:38
-summary: smoking network I'm redoing my home and lab network with the goal to go 10Gb/s.
-Let's up that and go 40Gb/s and while were are at it let's take it even further with 56Gb/s....with a twist.  found Infiniband hardware cheaper then ethernet and it can do both
+summary: how about a smoking network I'm redoing my home and lab network with the goal to go 10Gb/s.
+Let's up that and go 40Gb/s and while were are at it let's take it even further with 56Gb/s....with a twist.
+I found Infiniband hardware cheaper then ethernet and it can do both
 draft: false
-categories:
+categories: -networking
   - home-lab
 tags:
   - networking